droxit/roxcomposer/doc/installation.md

 Again the `--user` flag can be omitted (see above).

-The command will install the mosaic Python package via `pip` and pull all the Node.JS dependencies with `npm`.
+The command will install the roxcomposer Python package via `pip` and pull all the Node.JS dependencies with `npm`.
 The package ships with a basic configuration for the REST interface and the control process can be started with the `start_server.sh` script.